mautic/mautic-community-handbook/pages/15.contributing/02.developer/01.Code/01.Bugs/docs.md

 If you think you've found a bug, please let us know.
 This helps us build a better Mautic for everyone.

->>>> If you think that you have found a security vulnerability, please submit it at [huntr.dev][huntr-dev] with as much detail as possible.
+>>>> If you think that you have found a security vulnerability, please submit it via the [documented process][security-issue] with as much detail as possible.
 The core team will review the vulnerability and if found applicable, will create the patch in a private repository.
 The vulnerability will be disclosed once the patch has been included into a release.
 You can read more about our security processes [here][security-team].

 Before submitting a bug:
 - Double-check that nothing is wrong with your local installation, like permission issues, outdated cache, etc. - please read the [Troubleshooting][troubleshooting] guide!